Need to run a logistic regression in SPSS? Turns out, SPSS has a number of procedures for running different types of logistic regression.

 The LINK=logit command specifies the logistic model.

 Logistic regression models in PLUM are proportional odds models.
-That means that the odds it models are for each ordered category compared to all lower-ordered categories, and that the odds ratio is the same, regardless of whether you’re comparing category 4 to 3 and below or category 3 to 2 and below.
+That means a few things.
+First, it models the odds for each ordered category compared to all lower-ordered categories.
+Second, the odds ratio for each predictor is the same, regardless of whether you’re comparing category 4 to 3 and below or category 3 to 2 and below.

 PLUM has a nice option to check whether this assumption is reasonable.
 In many data sets it isn’t, so always check it.

 PLUM is invoked through the menus under Regression–>Ordinal, as seen above.

 NomReg fits Multinomial Logistic Regression models for nominal outcomes.
 That means outcomes with more than two unordered categories.